FrancesHitchcock/times-tables-quiz/README.md

 - JavaScript: Functions, arrays, random numbers, do while loops, events, for loops

 ## Opportunities for Developement
-Add settings so the user could choose for example:
+1. Add settings so the user could choose for example:
     - the contrast colour (currently green)
     - theme: light or dark mode (currently dark)
     - the upper multiple (currently 12)
     - to have questions only from a single multiple e.g. just the nine x table or just the four x table.
+2. Use local storage so settings data persists after a session is closed.
+3. Investigate the potential for accessibility for people with visual impairments.

 Frances Hitchcock December 2025